We’ll be adding resources and content here to help you learn more and put into practice the information from our virtual learning series.

 These practices, mentioned during our session on Psychological Resilience, can be used to help you manage your physical state and include techniques for calming, detoxing from stress hormones, grounding yourself and energising yourself.

 The following are a series of links to useful articles and videos to help you better understand resilience and build your own repertoire of resilience tools.

-The following slides give some useful guidance for thinking about using Multiple Cause Diagrams to look at a complex problem and includes an individual reflection and journaling exercise
+The following slides from our Complex Causality webinar, give some useful guidance for thinking about using Multiple Cause Diagrams to look at a complex problem and includes an individual reflection and journaling exercise

 The slides below are from our session on Relational Resilience and they help you think about how to have a good relational conversation, what gets in the way of this and gives a four sentence approach to having a recovery conversation.

 This article considers the Vagus nerve as an aid to calming oneself and turning off the ‘fight or flight’ reflex – The Vagus nerve as the key to well-being?